 Note from the Editors: This essay is part II of an online symposium on D’Annunzio, Nietzsche, and Bronze Age Pervert.
 Read part I, here, and part III, here.
-Opinions expressed in this symposium do not necessarily represent the views of the publication.

 Information Age Mindset: Politics and Fantasy in the Global Village

 To see streams of blood?